aalykiot/dune/README.md

 ### File System

-> This module should also include a `Sync` method for every async operation available.
+> This module also includes a `Sync` method for every async operation available.

 - [x] `copyFile(src, dest)`: Copies `src` to `dest`.
 - [x] `createReadStream(path, options?)`: Returns a new readable IO stream.